saidureg/tech-product-discovery-platform-client/README.md

 4. **Product Reviews**

-- Share your experiences and insights by posting reviews for products.
-Help others make informed decisions with your valuable feedback.
+- Share user his/her experiences and insights by posting reviews for products.
+Help others make informed decisions with user valuable feedback.
 - User can see all the reviews of this product as a slider.

 5. **User Authentication**